-We have for a while the brand new wind foil board of Starboard, the IQfoil 91 in the strongest and most heavy version: Starlite.
-The IQfoil 91 is the brother of the new Olympic board and means for the lighter less ambitious wind foilers.
+We have for a while the brand new wind foilboard of Starboard, the IQfoil 91 in the strongest and most heavy version: Starlite.
+The IQfoil 91 is the brother of the new Olympic board and is intended for the lighter less ambitious wind foilers.
 In the meantime, we have already made the necessary flying hours on this board.
-Time to draw our conclusions.
+Time to pick up the net.

-What immediately stands out on the board is that he is very fat and has quite ‘crooked’ shape.
-In addition, there are deep pits in the board in various places and you can also mount several foot straps in the middle position at the rear position.
+What is immediately noticeable about the board is that it is very thick and has a pretty ‘crooked’ shape.
+In addition, there are deep pits in the board in various places and you can also mount several foot tires in the middle position at the rear position.
 In addition, the board is heavy.
-More than 11.8 kilos clean on the hook (when asked, this is a ‘pre-production board’ and the final board becomes about 1 kilo lighter!
+More than 11.8 kilos clean on the hook!

-Furthermore, the board looks very well.
+Furthermore, the board looks top.
 Although this is the cheapest version, it doesn’t look cheapy.
 Sure the flax balsa and carbon versions look better.
 But they are a lot more expensive.

 We are curious if the weight and curved shape of the board is at a disadvantage in wind foiling.
-Every windsurfer also knows that a straight shape gets a board in plane faster.
+Every windsurfer also knows that the way the right the shape gets a board in plane faster.
 In wind foiling just as important!

 Nice and heavy

 We’re going up the water with the Starboard Alu Race foil with the Hyperglide 9.0m2.
 There’s a gusty wind between 7 and 12 knots.
 Just for the imaging.
 Our reference is the RRD H-fire Pro 91 of only 9.0 kg.
-We spent hundreds of hours of foiling on that board last year.
+We spent hundreds of hours of dangers there last year.
 It is immediately clear that the board with little wind is less likely to go up as the much lighter RRD.
 We need to make more effort to plan and come up.

 Once up we get a very different experience.
 The board foils very relaxed.
 Somehow we’re different, read more natural.
-And even though the rear foot streps are less far apart than at the RRD, we sail upwind at least the same height and this is a lot easier.
+And even though the rear foot tires are less far apart than at the RRD, we walk at least the same height and this is a lot easier.

 The jibes require habituation.
 The board retains less lift than the RRD.
 That makes flying jibes a lot more difficult at first.
 But once we’ve changed our technique, it seems easier to go and we can jibe a little faster and more aggressively.

-We are using this board for our lessons and rental board.
-The board has sufficient volume for the necessary stability and the construction is a lot stronger than the flax balsa or carbon versions, which allows this board to crash.
+We use this board for wind foil lessons and rental.
+The board has enough volume for the necessary stability and the construction is a lot stronger than the flax balsa or carbon versions, so this board can take a beating or a big crash.

-As a learning windfoiler you don’t suffer from the race properties of this board.
+As a student you don’t suffer from the race properties of this board.

 Starlite is a new construction of Starboard that is stronger and cheaper than Flax Balsa and Carbon.